michelegargiulo/Witchery-Companion/README.md

   - **[Mandrake Crop]** Fix spawning mandrakes even when not fully mature
   - **[Poppet Shelf]** Fix upside-down poppet rendering
   - **[Stockade]** Fix weird rendering when player head is too close to the stockade
+  - **[Spirit Portal Block]** Fix Spirit Portal Block not being completely broken when there are no longer the conditions to stay lit
+  - **[Spirit Portal Block]** Fix Spirit Portal Block being able to support buttons, levers, etc on its surface
+  - **[Spirit Portal Block]** Fix Spirit Portal Block having wrong collision box when placed along the Z-axis
   - **[Witch's Cauldron]** Fix bottling skill being impossible to increase
   - **[Witch's Cauldron]** Fix right-clicking with an empty Bucket voiding the brew inside
   - **[Witch's Cauldron]** Fix right-clicking with an Empty Bucket on an empty Cauldron giving a water bucket